-The amendments will only affect disclosure and are effective for annual periods beginning on or after January 1, 2014.
+This standard is effective for reporting periods beginning on or after January 1, 2017.

 6. Critical accounting judgments and estimates

 (a) Significant judgments

 Preparation of the consolidated financial statements requires management to make judgments in applying the Company's accounting policies.
 Judgments that have the most significant effect on the amounts recognized in these consolidated financial statements relate to functional currency; exploration and evaluation expenditures; income taxes; provisions and reclamation and closure cost obligations.
 These judgments have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.